Download this example as a Jupyter notebook or a Python script.

 return record

-Now call the traverse_bom function and print the first two dictionaries, representing the root part and the first assembly in the BoM.
+Now call the traverse_bom function and print the first two dictionaries, which represent the root part and the first assembly in the BoM.

 [5]: